Music on Mars: If you thought space was silent, take a closer listen

 Find more examples here: NASA | A Universe of Sound

 Kim Arcand, visualization scientist for NASA's Chandra X-Ray Observatory, says it's a beautiful mix of science and art.

 "You can hear when it's the time for the infrared or the piano to shine.
 And then the violin kind of kicks in with these plucky little pieces along some of the more energetic materials around these stars," she said

 "And then finally, you hear like the crescendo.
 It's a very excited, high-pitched cacophony of the high energies xylophone happening right around Sagittarius A star, that super massive black hole where all of this energetic stuff is happening."

 Ben Burtt is a film director, editor, sound designer on films including Star Wars, WALL-E, and Star Trek (2009).

 Jason Achilles Mezilis is a musician and record producer, independent contractor to NASA's Jet Propulsion Laboratory.

-* This episode was produced by Matthew Lazin-Ryder.
+* Written and produced by Matthew Lazin-Ryder.